MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-base-02.md

 Configure Visual Studio for HoloLens by selecting the **Master** or **Release** configuration, the **ARM64** architecture, and **Device** as target:

+> [!NOTE]
+> Choose your target depending on your deployment method.

 ![Visual Studio configured for deploy to HoloLens 2](images/mr-learning-base/base-02-section8-step1-2.png)

 > [!TIP]